Songs from the Beit Midrash

 Songs from the Beit Midrash activates a new collection of music designed for communal uplift, spiritual sustenance, and reverent joy.
 Recorded live over 72 hours, Deborah and her artistic team transformed Hadar's beit midrash into a recording studio full to the brim with new music—inspired by the Torah explored, relationships built, and spiritual depth uncovered within its walls.
 Combining lush strings, electric instrumentals, power harmonies, and the musicality of spontaneous communal song, this album’s sonic palate invites the listener into a soundscape of prayerful intention and artistic expression.

-Album Release Tour
+Album Tour

-May 5 | Seattle, WA // Info Coming Soon
+May 5 | Seattle, WA // Get Tickets

 May 14 | Boston, MA // Get Tickets